Coderx202/Bareinfo/README.md

 - Shows product name (laptop or computer name)
 - Shows kernel and build info
 - Shows Package manager name
 - Doesn't need sudo privileges
+- Allows user to export the output to a file

 ## Compatibility
 This program works with most distros out of the box, but distros like alpine and containers are not supported due to alpine missing some stuff and the same for containers but VM's are semi supported